cscannell-inacloud/Microsoft-Teams-Docs/teams/samples.md

 * `TeamsAppId`
 * `BaseUri`

->For information on loading your samples, see [Sideloading your app](sideload.md).
+### Running and debugging

-Further samples are coming soon.
+For more information on running and debugging our samples, see our general [Running and Debugging Microsoft Teams apps](debugging.md) guidance.